gsbm/watson/README.md

 $ python3 -m pip install -r requirements.txt
 ```

->The best way to use Watson is to clone it in the Sherlock directory.<br>
+>The best way to use Watson is to clone it in the `Sherlock/Sherlock` directory.<br>
-Anyway, you can change it path to reach Sherlock.
+Anyway, you can change it path to reach `sherlock.py`.

 ```py
 # Sherlock directory